 Interchange Campus: The intent is to create a district in the I-96 corridor that will accommodate large-scale institutional campuses close to the interchange without leap-frog development further south.
+The Future Land Use Map includes a "future transition area" south of this designated area.
+The Township will evaluate when it is appropriate to allow more intensive development in this area, based on surrounding development, demand for growth, and the ability for the area to accommdate the additional demands on utilities, transportation network and public services.

 - Possible principal uses alone or in combination: medical center/clinics, higher education satellite, corporate offices, high-tech research & development (with no external impacts), indoor sports center, conference center/hotel, health clubs, office centers, or senior living.
 Ancillary uses that have a direct connection to the principal use are allowed and should be part of the overall plan, such as limited restaurants and professional services when included as part of an overall development. - Any large-scale development should be a well-planned, campus-like setting, planned in close coordination with the Township.
 Upon submittal of the first development proposal for this area, an overall development plan must be provided.
-This plan shall guide development in the interchange campus area including signs, access/ circulation, building design, landscape, and streetscape. - A well-landscaped entry corridor that includes a median, sidewalks, street trees, and ample places for pedestrians to cross S. Latson Road.
-This may require provision of 40' of right-of-way from the center of the road.
+This plan shall guide development in the interchange campus area including signs, access/ circulation, building design, landscape, and streetscape.